Bentley Heath: Location

 Bentley Heath is to the north of the M40 and east of the M42 which, along with a small but important green belt area, separates the village and its larger neighbours of Dorridge and Knowle from the Birmingham conurbation.
 It falls in the Meriden Gap and historically was part of Warwickshire.
 It is 125 metres (400 ft) above sea-level, located on the Midlands Plateau.
 The village shares the B93 postcode with its larger contiguous neighbours Dorridge and Knowle.

 Features

 There is a relatively large amount of green space to be found in Bentley Heath, with the park, Bentley Heath School fields and various small greens dotted around the residential roads.
 In the village itself is the aforementioned C of E school, a village hall, a butcher's, a local Co-Operative store, a carpet shop, a post office and a newsagent.
-There is a beauty salon, a hair salon, a cafe and an Indian restaurant, plus a fruit and vegetable Grocery shop in the village centre and an Edward VII pillar box situated under a large oak tree next to the bus stop.
+There is a beauty salon, a hair salon, a cafe and an Indian restaurant, plus a florists in the village centre and an Edward VII pillar box situated under a large oak tree next to the bus stop.

 The only Public House in Bentley Heath is The Drum & Monkey which is owned by the Chef & Brewer chain.